 The committee comprised members representing both employers and employees – the latter were directly voted by the workforce.
 However, the committee was dissolved in 2002 when Alba became one of the first companies in Bahrain to establish an active labour union directly elected by employees.

-The Alba Labour Union Board of Directors consists of a total of 15 members.
+and Alba Trade Union.
 All employees below manager level are eligible to become members.
-The Union plays a key role in presenting the employee’s voice before the management, address grievances and provide input in the implementation of a variety of welfare initiatives.
+The Unions play a key role in presenting the employee’s voice before the management, address grievances and provide input in the implementation of a variety of welfare initiatives.